Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Kit Copson

-Last Updated on May 20, 2024 by Dogster Team
+Last Updated on August 9, 2024 by Dogster Team

-Greyhounds are well-known for their speed, but seeing how fast they are can be surprising.
+Greyhounds are well known for their speed, but seeing how fast they are can be surprising.
 As the world’s fastest canines, Greyhounds can reach speeds of up to 72 km/h, equivalent to 45 mph, making them much faster than mere humans.
 However, other animals can beat Greyhounds in a long-distance sprint.

 In this post, we’ll explain why Greyhounds can run so fast and examine how they compare to humans and other animals in terms of speed.